-Note 16-Uncertainty
+Note 15-Uncertainty

-In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a global pandemic which continues to spread throughout the world and has adversely impacted global commercial activity and contributed to significant volatility in the financial markets.
+In March 2020, the World Health Organization declared the outbreak of a novel coronavirus ("COVID-19") as a global pandemic which continues to spread throughout the world and has adversely impacted global commercial activity and contributed to significant volatility in the financial markets.
 The coronavirus outbreak and government responses are creating disruption to global supply chains and adversely impacting many industries.
 The outbreak has caused a material, adverse impact on the economic and market conditions.
-The rapid development and fluidity of this situation precludes any prediction as to the ultimate material, adverse impact of the coronavirus outbreak.
+The rapid development and fluidity of this situation precludes any prediction as to the ultimate material, adverse impact of COVID-19.
 Nevertheless, the outbreak presents uncertainty and risk with respect to the YWCA, its performance, and its financial results.